Looking to get a criminal justice degree? Learn more about this growing field.

 Having a bachelor’s degree in the field allows you to gain the skills needed to be successful.
 Concordia University offers a Bachelor of Public Service with a concentration in criminal justice management for students to do just that.
 Having a degree in public service gives students the opportunity to have a broader understanding of public service as a whole, as well as courses specifically focused on criminal justice.

 Ready to start?

 Want to make an impact in the community?
-Feel free to book a call with one of our Inquiry Support Specialists.
-They’re equipped to help answer your questions and connect you with the information you need.
-No matter where you are in your journey, the Inquiry Support Team is ready to help you figure out your next move.
+Visit us here for more information.
+No matter where you are in your journey, we are ready to help you figure out your next move.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.